Safety & Club Rules

 Please carefully read all rules and the safety disclaimer

 at the bottom of this page, as these form part of our duty of care to all participants and the terms & conditions of our events.

-After being locked down for sooooooo long, we're loving being able to run some of our usual events once again!!
+We're loving being able to run our usual events once again!!

 We've introduced some temporary disclaimers to clarify our position and responsibilities, which will apply until further notice.
 We are continually reviewing our covid mitigation.
 We'll post here if we need to make any changes.

 - The Committee will ensure that all in-person Club events that are allowed to run will be hosted within the Government COVID legislation, as well as guidance provided by the BMC (our governing body), the Students' Union (SUSU) and the University.